• Blog

 Key Takeaways

-• Eyebrow thinning during pregnancy is usually caused by hormonal changes and telogen effluvium, which shift hair follicles into a resting phase and lead to temporary shedding.
+• Eyebrow thinning during pregnancy is usually caused by hormonal changes and telogen effluvium, which shift hair follicles into a resting phase, leading to temporary shedding.

 • Most cases are not permanent, and hair regrowth typically begins after hormone levels stabilize postpartum.

-• Underlying medical conditions such as thyroid disorders, alopecia areata, or skin conditions should be considered if thinning is severe, patchy, or persistent.
+• Underlying medical conditions, such as thyroid disorders, alopecia areata, or other skin conditions, should be considered if thinning is severe, patchy, or persistent.

 • Proper nutrition, gentle care, and early evaluation by a specialist can help protect hair follicles and improve the chances of full regrowth.